giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 `csf_sp` started as an internal verification tool - a way to sanity-check CSF geometry outputs against sectionproperties.
-It turned out to be the most direct path to continuous section properties along a member axis
+It turned out to be the most direct path to continuous section properties along a member axis.

 ### Quick start

 Write a YAML file, run one command: